rclone/rclone/MANUAL.md

 This mode should support all normal file system operations.

-If an upload fails it will be retried up to --low-level-retries times.
+If an upload fails it will be retried at exponentially increasing intervals up to 1 minute.

 ### --vfs-cache-mode full

 In this mode all reads and writes are buffered to and from disk.
-When a file is opened for read it will be downloaded in its entirety first.

-This may be appropriate for your needs, or you may prefer to look at the cache backend which does a much more sophisticated job of caching, including caching directory hierarchies and chunks of files.

-In this mode, unlike the others, when a file is written to the disk, it will be kept on the disk after it is written to the remote.
-It will be purged on a schedule according to `--vfs-cache-max-age`.
+When data is read from the remote this is buffered to disk as well.

+In this mode the files in the cache will be sparse files and rclone will keep track of which bits of the files it has dowloaded.

+So if an application only reads the starts of each file, then rclone will only buffer the start of the file.
+These files will appear to be their full size in the cache, but they will be sparse files with only the data that has been downloaded present in them.

-This mode should support all normal file system operations.
+This mode should support all normal file system operations and is otherwise identical to --vfs-cache-mode writes.

-If an upload or download fails it will be retried up to --low-level-retries times.
+When reading a file rclone will read --buffer-size plus --vfs-read-ahead bytes ahead.
+The --buffer-size is buffered in memory whereas the --vfs-read-ahead is buffered on disk.

+When using this mode it is recommended that --buffer-size is not set too big and --vfs-read-ahead is set large if required.

+## VFS Performance

+These flags may be used to enable/disable features of the VFS for performance or other reasons.

+In particular S3 and Swift benefit hugely from the --no-modtime flag (or use --use-server-modtime for a slightly different effect) as each read of the modification time takes a transaction.

+    --no-checksum     Don't compare checksums on up/download.
+    --no-modtime      Don't read/write the modification time (can speed things up).
+    --no-seek         Don't allow seeking in files.
+    --read-only       Mount read-only.

+When rclone reads files from a remote it reads them in chunks.
+This means that rather than requesting the whole file rclone reads the chunk specified.
+This is advantageous because some cloud providers account for reads being all the data requested, not all the data delivered.

+Rclone will keep doubling the chunk size requested starting at --vfs-read-chunk-size with a maximum of --vfs-read-chunk-size-limit unless it is set to "off" in which case there will be no limit.

+    --vfs-read-chunk-size SizeSuffix        Read the source objects in chunks. (default 128M) --vfs-read-chunk-size-limit SizeSuffix  Max chunk doubling size (default "off")

+Sometimes rclone is delivered reads or writes out of order.
+Rather than seeking rclone will wait a short time for the in sequence read or write to come in.
+These flags only come into effect when not using an on disk cache file.

+    --vfs-read-wait duration   Time to wait for in-sequence read before seeking. (default 20ms) --vfs-write-wait duration  Time to wait for in-sequence write before giving error. (default 1s)

-## Case Sensitivity
+## VFS Case Sensitivity

 Linux file systems are case-sensitive: two files can differ only by case, and the exact case must be used when opening a file.

-Windows is not like most other operating systems supported by rclone.
 File systems in modern Windows are case-insensitive but case-preserving: although existing files can be opened using any case, the exact case used to create the file is preserved and available for programs to query.